By Chris McNulty, Ringside at The National Stadium

-Callaghan took a knee early in a frenetic beginning to the bout, but recovered well by the end of the opening round, although Irvine was well on top.
+Callaghan took a knee early in a frenetic beginning to the bout, but recovered well by the end of the opening round.

 “We knew that Irvine was the main man and he had the titles to prove it,” said Carndonagh coach John Mulhern.